VozSoldat/Ingfo/README.md

 ### Call me **Erril**
 ##### fully, Muhammad Erril Putra Pratidina

-I'm an aspiring game developer and a informatics eng. student.
+I'm an aspiring game developer and an informatics eng. student.
 Currently, I'm really go for technologies—but not limited to—below.

 - 🎮 **Unity** & **C#**
 - 🟪 **ASP.NET**